-Simple and Intuitive Hover Effects
+Simple & Intuitive Pagination with Hover Effects by Mark Mead

 Our first example shows how some basic hover effects can vastly improve standard pagination.
 The ultra-smooth underline that follows your cursor makes for a much more intuitive experience.
 Plus, the entire menu is very easy to read.
 This is a simple way to help users.

-The Kitchen Sink
+The Kitchen Sink Pagination by Simon Goellner

 They say good help is hard to find.
-But this snippet provides the help of a Yeti (at least, the hand of a Yeti) when clicking through page numbers.
-While Yetis may not fit with your motif, this is an example of how we can add the element of fun (and surprise).
+But this snippet provides the help of a Yeti (at least, the hand of a Yeti) when clicking through the page numbers.
+While Yetis may not fit with your motif, this is an example of how we can add an element of fun (and surprise).

-Enhanced for Mobile Screens
+Pagination Enhanced for Mobile Screens by Scott Carver

 On smaller screens, pagination can be terribly difficult to use.
 Navigation items are often too small and too hard to read.
 This snippet provides a great alternative for mobile devices.
-Each item is larger, as navigation stretches vertically.
+Each item is larger as the navigation stretches vertically.
 The result is that mobile users can get around without having to squint their eyes or zoom in.

 Mobile UI works best when it reacts to a user’s touch.
 Here we have pagination that allows the user to swipe to get to the next or previous item.
 This little convenience can make all the difference when it comes to usability.

 A great web design doesn’t ignore the various elements that make up a page.
 The pros above show that pagination has more to offer when you put some effort into enhancing it.
-So, take some inspiration from these examples and create pagination menus that both look and function better.